The Work at Kure Atoll State Wildlife Sanctuary

 Conservation Management

-In 1995, the State successfully eradicated rats from Green Island and created strict biosecurity protocols.
+In 1995, the State of Hawaii successfully eradicated rats from Green Island and created strict biosecurity protocols.
 After predator removal, some seabird species returned (small petrels) and others increased in population size (ground-nesting boobies and albatrosses).
-However, the spread of Verbesina encelioides (Golden Crown-beard) and other invasive weeds (Starr et al. 2001) has severely threatened recovery by degrading and displacing seabird nesting habitat on a large scale.
+However, the spread of the invasive plant Verbesina encelioides (Golden Crown-beard) and other invasive weeds has severely threatened recovery by degrading and displacing seabird nesting habitat on a large scale (Starr et al. 2001).

 Biosecurity

-There are a set of protocols–called Best Management Practices (BMPs) –to prevent the introduction of new threatening species to a fragile ecosystem.
-It was created by PMNM to mitigate impacts and sustain long-term field camps.
+A set of protocols–called Best Management Practices (BMPs)— is updated to prevent the introduction of new threatening species to a fragile ecosystem.
+BMPs were created to mitigate impacts and sustain long-term resource protection.

 Outreach Education

 Kure Atoll has many messages to share with the world.
-Outreach education is one of the only avenues we have to reach our communities in Hawaii and beyond.
+Outreach education is one of the few avenues to reach our communities in Hawaii and beyond.
 Kure Atoll Conservancy focuses on providing education in a few targeted ways: through the Bolus Education Program, Nā Kiaʻi Nihokū, and The Kiamanu Project.

 Menu